-People Who’ve Never Had A Long-Term Relationship Often Make These 15 Dating Mistakes
+People Who’ve Never Had a Long-Term Relationship Often Make These 15 Dating Mistakes

 1. They put their potential partner on a pedestal.